Agorapocalypse: Release

 To promote Agorapocalypse, ANb made the album available for streaming in its entirety at www.agorapocalypse.com on April 13, 2009.
 Agorapocalypse was released through Relapse Records, on April 14 in North America and April 20 internationally.
 The album was issued on CD, a limited edition LP packaged with a 12 in square full-color, 28-page booklet, and a mailorder-only longbox CD set limited to 1,000 copies that includes a 18 × 24 in full-color poster, four-piece pin set and 5 × 2.25 in embroidered patch.
 According to Nielsen SoundScan, Agorapocalypse sold around 1,300 copies in the United States in its first week of release, and peaked at number 41 on the Billboard's Top Heatseekers chart.

 The Japanese edition included four bonus tracks, taken from their split with Insect Warfare.

 Reception

 Greg Pratt of Exclaim! magazine defined Agorapocalypse as "shockingly straight-ahead", while About.com summarized the album by saying "Agorapocalypse might lack a bit of the deviant vibe of ANb's past work, but there's still thrash, grind and a liberal dose of madness."

 Unlike ANb's previous releases, on Agorapocalypse the group slowed down its sound to a thrashcore style of the 1980s.
-With this shift in sound, Cosmo Lee of Pitchfork Media was more critical, stating that "Agorapocalypse is disappointingly listenable.
+With this shift in sound, Cosmo Lee of Pitchfork was more critical, stating that "Agorapocalypse is disappointingly listenable.
 Song lengths are up, exceeding two and three minutes, and the songwriting has diversified.
 Instead of simply beating listeners into a pulp, songs now speed up, slow down, and breathe."